 - Nomatic Travel Pack – An alternative to the Tortuga.
 Water Resistant 40L Travel Duffel/Backpack, Built in Laptop and Tablet Sleeve, Lots of small details and organization

-- Brevite Rolltop Backpack – One of the best backpacks for people who travel with tech gear but still roomy enough for clothes.
+- Brevite Backpack – One of the best backpacks for people who travel with tech gear but still roomy enough for clothes.
 Durable and weather-resistant.

 - KAKA Travel Backpack A cheaper alternative to the backpack above.
 Offers durability, versatility, a lot of room and organization.

 No products found.